The Last Battle

-The Last Battle is a high fantasy novel for children by C. S. Lewis, published by The Bodley Head in 1956.
+The Last Battle is a portal fantasy novel written by British author C. S. Lewis, published by The Bodley Head in 1956.
 It was the seventh and final novel in The Chronicles of Narnia (1950–1956).
 Like the other novels in the series, it was illustrated by Pauline Baynes and her work has been retained in many later editions.

 The Last Battle is set almost entirely in the Narnia world and the English children who participate arrive only in the middle of the narrative.
 The novel is set some 200 Narnian years after The Silver Chair and about 2500 years (and 49 Earth years) since the creation of the world narrated in The Magician's Nephew.
 A false Aslan is set up in the north-western borderlands and conflict between true and false Narnians merges with that between Narnia and Calormen, whose people worship Tash.
 It concludes with termination of the world by Aslan, after a "last battle" that is practically lost.

 Macmillan US published an American edition within the calendar year.

 Lewis and The Last Battle won the annual Carnegie Medal from the Library Association, recognising the year's best children's book by a British subject.
 The author wrote to illustrator Baynes, "is it not rather 'our' medal?
 I'm sure the illustrations were taken into account as well as the text."